When To Leave Public Accounting and What To Look For

 • Do they have a good reputation in the industry and with clients/customers?

-The accounting world is smaller than you think, especially in the Twin Cities market.
+The Twin Cities accounting community is smaller than you might think.
 You never know when you might bump into a former colleague or need a reference from your prior employer!
-That’s why it’s always a smart move to leave on good terms.

 Final Thoughts